 A hamstring strain, or pulled hamstring, is a common injury across all sports.
 The usual mechanism of a hamstring injury is during a short burst of speed, whether it be running or skating.
 The hamstrings are placed under most strain whilst they act to decelerate the forward movement of the lower leg.
 Learn more about hamstring strains.

-Shoulder injuries happen most regularly as a result of collision with another player.
+Shoulder injuries happen most regularly as a result of a collision with another player.
 Shoulder dislocations usually occur when the player falls onto an outstretched hand, producing an anterior shoulder dislocation.
-All shoulder dislocations should be reduced ('popped back in') as soon as possible, but only by a medical professional and usually following an x-ray to check for other associated injuries.
+All shoulder dislocations should be reduced (‘popped back in’) as soon as possible, but only by a medical professional and usually following an x-ray to check for other associated injuries.
 The arm should then be immobilised for a short period.
 Learn more about shoulder dislocations.

 AC joint separation

 This is another common shoulder injury, which occurs most regularly from falling onto the point of the shoulder.
 The injury is due to tears of the acromioclavicular ligament and possibly also the coracoclavicular ligament, in more severe cases.
 The most obvious symptom is a step deformity, where the clavicle is raised, producing a bony lump on top of the shoulder.
 Find out more about AC joint separations.